 Pick up location Smithfield, Utah 84335

-We can meet at Salt Lake City airport and deliver the puppy to you as a carry on. $50 delivery service to airport terminal.
+I can meet at the Salt Lake City airport and deliver the puppy to you as a carry on.
+I've done this and it works very well.

 Check your airline requirements for shipping puppies as cargo.
 Most airlines have raised the age limit to 12 weeks.
 You may need to make other arrangements.

 Litter Expectations: Both parents have their standard health certifications.
-See Bios.
-They will not produce any genetically affected pups for the standard genetic golden retriever tests available on the market today.
+Bios, usage, health certifications and links are listed for both parents.
+We will never breed 2 genetic carriers producing affected pups for the standard genetic golden retriever tests available on the market today.
 In addition, both parents have OFA normal elbows and GOOD hips.

-I have carefully selected pedigrees and usages to produce the optimal working retriever.
-With a focus on size and athleticism.
-The success of your dogs largly depends on you.
+I have carefully selected pedigrees and usages to produce the optimal working retriever, with a focus on size and athleticism.
+The success of your dogs largely depends on you.
 Be consistent.
 Be fair.
 These are active, working dogs.
 Balanced for many usage needs.
-They will not do well locked in an 8x10 all day.

-Pedigree Both parents have been professionally trained and exhibited all the qualities we are looking for in a field golden retriever.
-Moreover, we upland hunt our dogs.
+Pedigree Parents have been trained or titled exhibiting the qualities we are looking for in a field golden retriever.
+Moreover, we hunt our dogs.
 Testing their interest, nose, marking and durability.
 All of which are fundamental to our program.
-In addition, their 10 generation pedigrees are full of field titled dogs.
-You're purchasing years of selective breeding and field tested dogs that are optimized for the today's active owner.
+You are purchasing years of selective breeding and field tested dogs that are optimized for today's active owner.

 I'm often asked about puppy stimulation and what I do to help prepare them for life as a new family member of your family.

-#1.
 I expose them to as many children as possible.
-From the time my pups are a few days old until they leave, we handle them especially after 3 weeks.
+From the time my pups are a few days old until they leave, we handle them, especially after 4 weeks.
 Naturally, children push, play, wrestle and approach life very differently than adults.
 Kids and pups just go together.
-It just works.

 We live in the foot hills on just shy of 1 acre.
+We have a training facility on 700 acres of land and water access.
 I have a vegetable garden, wood shed, lawn mower, tiller, fruit trees, 4" irrigation system so, the pups get exposed to every site and sound related to the country living.
 Many of the litters are born in the fall, winter or spring....its cold here, we have snow and they experience their environment so that when you go hunting or camping or walking or whatever you do with your new pup, they've most likely experienced some element of that situation.
 They're allowed to explore their world.
 This is not a puppy farm, they get to explore their world of sites, smells and sounds.

 The decision to bring a golden retriever into your home is one that will have a profound effect on your life.
 Puppies are adorable but they grow up.
 Buy a pup because you want great companion & friend.
 For dog and owner satisfaction our pups should go to active homes.
 Whichever way you look at it, 60+ lbs. of furry dog can't help but make an impact in your life.
 They are considered a large breed so make sure you’re ready for the time and commitment needed before taking the plunge.
-They don’t do well when chained or left alone for hours in a 6x10 kennel day after day.
-This is torture to a Golden so don’t bother calling unless you have the time, patience and facilities to accommodate such a dog.
-Golden Retrievers are bred with brains, beauty, love for people of all ages, good health, and a desire to work.
+They don’t do well when chained.
+This is torture to a golden so don’t bother calling unless you have the time, patience and facilities to accommodate such a dog.
+Golden retrievers are bred with brains, beauty, love for people of all ages, good health, and a desire to work.
 So why do I mention all this?
 Picking a puppy is serious stuff.
 After all you’re making a decision that will last the next 10-15 years.
-If you’re looking for a quality purebred Golden, don’t go BARGAIN HUNTING.
+If you’re looking for a quality purebred golden, don’t go BARGAIN HUNTING.
 Whether you purchase a puppy from me or not, find a responsible breeder, breeding good dogs with health clearances and conformance to breed standards.
-They’re an expense; so fall in love with a well-bred puppy.
+They’re an expense, so fall in love with a well-bred puppy.
 As individual puppy personalities vary, we will try and match the golden to your wants and needs.
 This can be done best after a few weeks when they are up and going.
 If this type of golden fits your activity level and lifestyle, give us a call or email.